Bag-Labs/greenhouse-job-board/README.txt

 1. Place `[greenhouse url_token="your_url_token"]` in your page or post.

 == Changelog ==

+= 1.9 =
+* Load assets (css &  js) conditionally - only on pages with the job board shortcode.
+* Check if cycle2 js library is already loaded and only load it if it's needed still.
+* Add sorting options to job board.
+* Add sticky option to have jobs stick to top or bottom when sorting.
+* Ensure to only allow inline forms after API key is entered.
+* Set cache expiration limits and clear cached data from Greenhouse API.
+* Minor code clean up and documnetation updates.

 = 1.8 =
 * Fix minor bug in shortcode wizard for form type setting.